genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 ![](media/image10.png)

-A -logP value of 5.27 is good---normally at or above genome-wide threshold of significance.
+A -logP value of 5.27 is good--normally at or above genome-wide threshold of significance.
 (This assertion does need more support, and we are testing thresholds using using other mapping methods, including R/qtl\'s and WebQTL\'s standard interval mapping methods, and using